LiveNathan/blog/_posts/local-llm-testing-blog-post.md

 - Online/offline mode toggle
 - Automatic detection of Ollama availability
 - Llama 3.2 3B as the default local model
-- Warnings when only one mode is available
-- Clear expectations: simple commands work, complex multi-step operations need cloud

 It's not perfect.
 Local mode is explicitly "reduced functionality."
 But it beats having no offline option.